 Pursuant to a Securities Purchase Agreement dated July 18, 2016 (the "July 2016 SPA", the Company entered into a Senior Secured Convertible Promissory Note (the "July 2016 Note") with Firstfire Global Opportunities Fund, LLC ("Firstfire) for \$189,000.
 The July 2016 Note was in default with respect to the maturity date, and the Company was in default on certain terms of the July 2016 SPA, including calculation of exercise prices on Firstfire debt conversions and limitations on the Company entering into subsequent "Variable Rate Transactions."
 On August 9, 2017, the Company and Firstfire entered into a Waiver and Settlement Agreement whereby the Company will issue an additional 13,000,000 shares of its common stock to Firstfire to cure the deficiency of shares previously issued in the debt conversions.
 Further, Firstfire agreed to waive any default with respect to the subsequent variable rate transactions.
+As of October 31, 2017 the shares had not been issued and cannot be issued until the Company increases its authorized shares.

-During the three months ended July 31, 2017, the Company issued a total of 8,815,624 shares of its common stock in the conversion of \$8,090 in convertible notes principal and \$5,800 in accrued interest payable and fees.
+During the six months ended October 31, 2017, the Company issued a total of 8,815,624 shares of its common stock in the conversion of \$8,090 in convertible notes principal and \$5,800 in accrued interest payable and fees.

-As of July 31, 2017 and April 30, 2017, the convertible debt outstanding, net of discount, was \$650,136 and \$594,772, respectively.
+As of October 31, 2017, and April 30, 2017, the convertible debt outstanding, net of discount, was \$714,264 and \$594,772, respectively.

-NOTE 6.
-FAIR VALUE MEASUREMENTS AND DERIVATIVE LIABILITIES
+NOTE - 6: FAIR VALUE MEASUREMENTS AND DERIVATIVE LIABILITIES